Marijuana – The Science in 2026

 Public health research underscores another reality… THC is far stronger today than it was decades ago.
 Products with high potency are associated with higher odds of mental health disorders.

-Emergency department visits related to cannabis abuse, dependence, poisoning, and chronic effects like cannabinoid hyperemesis syndrome — repeated, severe vomiting linked to frequent use — are on the rise among adults as well.
+Emergency department visits related to cannabis abuse, dependence, poisoning, and chronic effects like cannabinoid hyperemesis syndrome.
+This includes repeated, severe vomiting linked to frequent use.
+These are on the rise among adults as well.

 Even regulatory discussions are shifting.
 Scientists are debating whether cannabis should be regulated more like alcohol and tobacco, with standard dosing limits and stricter safety warnings.